-Clearly, there are countless options when it comes to your exposed aggregate concrete finish, and we’ll explore them for you right now.
+Clearly, there are countless options when it comes to your concrete finish, and we’ll explore them for you right now.

 Unsure which decorative concrete is right for you?
 Click here for our ultimate comparison between exposed aggregate and stamped concrete

-How to create an exposed aggregate concrete finish
+How to create this type of concrete finish

 Choosing the best aggregate for your concrete requires an understanding of how this concrete is poured and finished.
 For example, if your flooring team is laying standard exposed aggregate concrete, you’ll be limited by the random aggregate mixed into your concrete.

-To help you understand your options, here are the 3 common ways to lay exposed aggregate concrete.
+To help you understand your options, here are the 3 common ways to lay concrete.